anton-piliugin/Scripts/README.md

 # Scripts
-A bunch of automation scripts
+A bunch of automation scripts to run under Linux

 # search_for_a_file_in_archives.py
 Script for file search inside archives.
 Requirements: libarchive(library and python package), rarfile.
 Script search for archives recursively.
 The result of successfull search will be a list of absolute path to archives, that contains files matched your search.